← Back to Blog

 When extra care or referral may be needed

-Some thick nails are linked to fungal infection, repeated trauma, or significant nail deformity such as gryphotic nails.
-In these cases, ongoing treatment may be recommended rather than a once-off trim.
+Some thick nails are linked to fungal infection, repeated trauma or marked nail deformity such as gryphotic nails.
+In these cases, ongoing treatment may be better than a once-off trim.

-If there are signs of infection, skin breakdown, significant pain, or concerns relating to circulation or diabetes, we may recommend additional management or liaise with your GP or other healthcare providers where appropriate.
+If there are signs of infection, skin breakdown, significant pain, or concerns related to circulation or diabetes, extra care or referral may be needed.

 • Very curved or gryphotic nails